Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 **Supported Entity Types:** Base Actors
 **Usage:** `OnAlarm <REPEAT|FINISHED> <alarmId>`
 Any whole number between 0 and 31 can be used as an alarm ID.
+Alarms are unique to each individual entity, so the same ID will be usable for different purposes on different entities.
 To use `OnAlarm`, the alarm must first be activated using `SetAlarm`.
 If `REPEAT` is specified, the cause will run each time the alarm repeats.
 (Only occurs for `SetAlarm --Repeat`)
 If `FINISHED` is specified, the cause will only run once, when the alarm finishes (which is after all repeats).